atomone-hub/genesis/README.md

 Additionally, the Interchain Foundation playing a key role in the evolution of the hub, should also be removed.

-Finally, 10% of the ATOMs are premined for various purposes.
+Finally, 10% of the $ATOM1s are premined for various purposes.

 The $ATOM1s in genesis are locked and cannot be transferred due to the value of the parameter ENABLE_SENDTX except for chosen addresses (e.g. for faucets).